Fintech is Solving Problems in Finance, but Introducing Risk Part 3 of 3

 Tokenization to The Forefront

 Adding tokenization to the payment stream has four distinct advantages over using only encryption.
 Let’s trace the same path using tokenization in addition to encryption.
 The first stage is the same, but once the payment information is accepted to initiate a transaction, the data either remains encrypted or is immediately re-encrypted using different keys.
-We see the second advantage of having a tokenization solution integrated into the transaction stream when the encrypted payment data is immediately sent to a secure data vault.
-Here it is stored and swapped with a mathematically unrelated token, the third advantage.
+We see the second advantage of having a tokenization solution integrated into the transaction stream when the encrypted payment data is securely stored and swapped with a mathematically unrelated token—the third advantage.
 Finally, the token is sent back to the merchant to use for additional processing and storage.
 This is the fourth key advantage of adding tokenization to your layered security processes–you can use this token securely in your business systems as if it were the original data.
 The real PAN is sent on by the tokenization provider to the payment processor of choice to be verified and charged, after which the confirmation is returned to the merchant to complete the transaction.

 Encryption and Tokenization Are Friends